Jeffersonian democracy: Westward expansion

 Territorial expansion of the United States was a major goal of the Jeffersonians because it would produce new farm lands for yeomen farmers.
+Jefferson envisioned the United States as an "empire of liberty" whose republican institutions would spread across the continent through population growth and settlement.
 The Jeffersonians wanted to integrate the Indians into American society or remove further west those tribes that refused to integrate.
 However, Sheehan (1974) argues that the Jeffersonians, with the best of goodwill toward the Indians, destroyed their distinctive cultures with their misguided benevolence.

 The Jeffersonians took enormous pride in the bargain they reached with France in the Louisiana Purchase of 1803.
 It opened up vast new fertile farmlands from Louisiana to Montana.
 Jefferson saw the West as an economic safety valve that would allow people in the crowded East to own farms.
 However, established New England political interests feared the growth of the West, and a majority in the Federalist Party opposed the purchase.
 Jeffersonians thought the new territory would help maintain their vision of the ideal republican society, based on agricultural commerce, governed lightly and promoting self-reliance and virtue.

 Jeffersonians' dream did not come to pass as the Louisiana Purchase was a turning point in the history of American imperialism.
 The farmers that Jefferson identified with conquered the West, often through violence against Native Americans.
 Jefferson himself sympathized with Native Americans, but that did not stop him from enacting policies that would continue the trend towards the dispossession of their lands.